 Modern mining was carried out by open pit in the early 1990's.
-A number of pits in the area were mined, including the Fingals Fortune pit where the Resource is located.
-Individually reconciled mined figures are not available, so estimates based off Reserve and grade control figures indicate that the pit produced 35,000-37,000 oz at between 2.7 g/t to 3.2 g/t Au.
+A number of pits in the area were mined, including over the Fingals Fortune deposit where the current Resource is located.
+Individually reconciled mined figures are not available, so estimates based off Ore Reserve and grade control figures indicate that the pit produced 35,000-37,000 oz at between 2.7 g/t to 3.2 g/t Au.
 The current Resource has been depleted by the final mined pit shell.